wwrechard/tax-calculator/README.md

 <img width="869" alt="Screen Shot 2023-09-06 at 8 39 56 PM" src="https://github.com/wwrechard/tax-calculator/assets/8441202/b54edecb-d487-4cac-8b7d-d684cc4f047b">

 ## Disclaimer
-Please fill in all the fields to get the final tax estimation.
-Please do note this tool is designed only for withholding estimation.
+Please fill in all the necessary fields to get the final tax estimation.
+There are a few prefilled fields that coded with some common rates (e.g., 22% federal withhold rate for RSU and bonus), please feel free to override.
+Note that this tool is designed only for withholding estimation purposes.
 Please consult your CPA for actual tax return filing.

 Happy taxing!